IntegratedSalad/LocalChat/debug_notes.md

 **libSystem.B.dylib has symbols found in dns_sd.h**
 When we look at otool -L /usr/bin/dns-sd, we can see that it has only one shared library - *libSystem.B.dylib*.
 When linked to libdns_sd.dylib, it somehow conflicted communication with the daemon.
 Now I know, why including dns_sd.h works - symbols are found in libSystem.B.dylib, which is automatically linked to my binary.

+# One DNS Service being found multiple times when Browsing for it.
+Try to register another service after the initial has been found, and see if it appears repeated.